 Students that receive Title IV assistance (financial aid) are required to make satisfactory academic progress.
-Federal guidelines stipulate that the Satisfactory Academic Progress Policy applies to all enrollment periods at SAU Tech regardless of whether or not aid was received.
-SAP is defined as passing a required percentage of hours and maintaining a minimum cumulative GPA of 2.00 on a 4.00 point scale.
+Federal guidelines stipulate that the Satisfactory Academic Progress Policy apply to all enrollment periods at SAU Tech regardless of whether or not aid was received.
+SAP is defined as passing a required percentage of hours and maintaining a minimum cumulative grade point average (GPA), and completing within 150% of the degree program.